Marika-0/hxtf/README.md

 To ease with parsing the output of HxTF, changing the formatting of information printed to the command line is considered a breaking change.
 Statements that a test started, failed an assertion, printed a prompt, reaching the maximum assertion failure limit, threw an uncaught exception, passed or failed, etc, are all printed to the command line in a specific format that won't be changed without the release of another major version of HxTF.

 Care should be taken when branching unit tests from other unit test.
 If a unit test `A` adds other unit tests `B` and `C`, and `A` is cached as passing on one test run, then `B` and `C` will not be run in future test runs without ignoring the cache.

+When multithreading with Java, printing to the command line from multiple threads can merge strings together and make strange sequences of characters.
+This might also happen on other targets, but it's definitely most pronounced with Java.